The migraine menace is treatable and preventable

 A migraine is associated with a wide range of symptoms, including headache, nausea, poor concentration and sensitivity to sound and light.
 Prior to a migraine, many sufferers experience brief visual anomalies (such as flashing lights), dizziness or speech impairment.
 If a headache doesn't occur, it can be referred to as a silent migraine though if it does, it's known as migraine aura.

 Due to how disruptive and crippling they can be, many sufferers explore different ways to manage their migraines, including treating an attack and preventing them occurring.

 What causes migraines?

 Present scientific understanding about what causes migraine isn't conclusive, but there are theories.
 It's believed that abnormal brain activity (including nerve signals, chemical messengers and blood vessels) through an unknown cause, trigger migraines.
-As approximately half of all people who have migraines also have relatives with the condition, genetics are considered to be a factor.
+As approximately half of all people who have migraines also have relatives with the condition, genetics is considered to be a factor.